ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 <br>

-### The Importance of Strandedness
+### The Importance of Strandness

-The primary reason strandedness is required is that the genome is bidirectional.
+The primary reason strandness is required is that the genome is bidirectional.
 While RNA polymerase always synthesizes in a 5′->3′ direction, it can use either of the two DNA strands as a template.
 If two genes reside on the same region but on different strands of the DNA, without the strandness method there would be no way for the aligner to know which of the two was the one corresponding to the original RNA molecule.

 Additionally, many loci produce non-coding antisense transcripts that overlap with protein-coding genes.
-Preserving the orientation of the original RNA allows researchers to study these regulatory RNAs independently from their sense counterparts.
+Preserving the orientation of the original RNA makes it possible to study these regulatory RNAs independently from their sense counterparts.

 By using the dUTP method, the library becomes directional.
 Because the second strand is degraded by the UDG enzyme at the start of PCR, the resulting sequencing reads strictly represent the first-strand cDNA.
 This allows the aligner to map reads back to the correct strand of the reference genome, ensuring accurate gene counting and transcript identification.